SneakyPeet/EasyEventSourcing/ReadMe.md

 * No external libraries are used other than for testing purposes
 * Currently an in-memory event store is implemented for simplicity.
 For real world application use [EventStore](https://geteventstore.com/).

 Disclaimer: Although I have experienced the beauty of CQRS and DDD in production applications, I am yet to use Event Sourcing in a production system.
 The below write up and resulting code was born out of many many hours spent reading, youtubing, thinking, tinkering and arguing about Domain Driven Design, CQRS, Clean Code and Event Sourcing.
 I am pretty confident in the work but I am always open to correction, suggestions, fixes and pull requests.
+(This is a work in progress, not all the domain features have been implemented and I am still iffy about some of the command code)

 ##A Very Simple Overview of Event Sourcing